 How is life in the USA: the view of an immigrant

-Despite the fact that I have been living in the States for a long time, not a day goes by that I do not learn something new, interesting or unusual about this country, writes in my blog Between New York and Boston Aleksandra Ukrainko.
+Although I have been living in the States for a long time, not a day goes by that I do not learn something new, interesting or unusual about this country, writes in his blog Between New York and Boston Aleksandra Ukrainko.
 ForumDaily publishes material with the permission of the author.

-In this article, I collected a selection of things that immigrants from other countries notice in the US most often.
+In this article, I have compiled a selection of characteristics typical of Americans that are most often noticed by immigrants from other countries.

-In America, there are much less holidays, and, accordingly, weekends per year.
-In addition to the saturday and sunday, the Americans have only 9 federal (these are those that are celebrated throughout America) public holidays of the year.
+In America, there are much fewer holidays, respectively, and weekends per year.
+In addition to Saturday and Sunday, Americans have only 9 federal (they are celebrated throughout America) holidays a year.

-Of these, there are only 6 days when all Americans rest: this is January 1, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
+Of these, only 6 days when all Americans rest: January 1, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas.

-Another 3 of the day (Martin Luther King's Day, Veteran's Day and President's Day) in America are also considered festive, and Americans have the opportunity to relax.
-But many US businesses do not pay this day off to their employees, so some Americans still prefer to work these days.
+Another 3 days (Martin Luther King's Day, Veteran's Day and President's Day) in America are also considered holidays, and Americans have the opportunity to relax.
+But many businesses do not pay their employees this day off, so some Americans still prefer to work these days.

 There is another American federal holiday - Columbus Day, but it is not recognized by all states.
-In five states out of 50 (these are the states: Oregon, Hawaii, Alaska, South Dakota and Vermont), this day is not considered a holiday, and, accordingly, they do not have any day off on this day.
+In five states out of 50 (Oregon, Hawaii, Alaska, South Dakota and Vermont), this day is not considered a holiday, so they have no day off on this day.
 Well, in the remaining 45 states, the situation with Columbus Day is the same as with the last three holidays: not all firms are ready to give their employees a paid day off.
 Therefore, on this day, some Americans make a choice in favor of work, not wanting to arrange a free vacation for themselves.